yilmazabdurrah/similarity_rate_based_switching/README.md

 In this repository, a ROS compatible multi-stage localization framework including delivery and docking stages is proposed.
 An AMR can be localized using SA-MCL algorithm in the delivery stage and scan matching based localization algorithm in the docking stage.
 The switching point can be automatically determined using correntropy based decision mechanism.

+The overall framework can be described as follows:

+**!!!Add framework here!!!**

 The following ROS compatible SIMULINK blocks and ROS packages are given in this repository:

 _1) Correntropy based similarity rate estimator_